Zheng-Bote/header_docu/README.md

 # header_docu
-create html- or md- based documentation from file header
+create HTML- or Markdown- based documentation from file header

-With great respect to Doxygen, JSDoc or DOxDox, but they all reading / parsing the complete textfile.
+With great respect to Doxygen, JSDoc or DoxDox, but they all reading / parsing the complete textfile.

-**For me I just need parsing the first comment block of a single textfile or every textfile with a definded file-extension in a folder, doesn't matter if *.js, *.h, *.hpp or whatever**
+__For me I just need parsing the first comment block of a single textfile or every textfile with a defined file-extension in a folder, doesn't matter if *.js, *.h, *.hpp or whatever__

-This is the first version of the commandline tool, written with QT5 and C++17
+This is the first quick & dirty version of the commandline tool, written with QT5 and C++17

 __See example__ markdown output here: